Only verified intelligence? A look at presidents’ briefings

 The PDB, as it is known, is a compilation of intelligence and national security assessments from government analysts.
 It’s material the intelligence community thinks the president should know.

-The document has been provided to presidents in some form since the Cold War.
-Some commanders in chief are said to have been voracious consumers of their briefings; Trump, by contrast, is known to demand only the sparest details.
+The document has been provided to presidents in some form since Harry Truman occupied the White House.
+Some presidents are said to have been voracious consumers of their briefings; Trump, by contrast, is known to demand only the sparest details.

 Today, the PDB is coordinated by the Office of the Director of National Intelligence and includes contributions from the CIA and other members of the intelligence community who effectively pitch stories for inclusion, said Rodney Faraon, a former CIA analyst who served from 1999 to 2001 on the briefing team for the White House.